betheunique/game-ws/README.md

 # game-ws

 ## Spring based webservice.
+As complexity increases very moduler webservice can be made.
+- Spring 3.0.5
+- Jedis.
-- Spring 3.0.5  - Jedis - Hibernet (Not implemented ) can be used for persistant data.
+- Hibernet is used for persistant data store (MySQL) communication.
+- Jersey.
+- Jackson JSON serialization and de-serialization (Commented in the service but its powerful)

 ## Volatile storage is used for temporary storage.
 - HashMap for sessionId and its corresponding state is stored in it.